simolus3/drift/docs/pages/docs/Advanced Features/expressions.md

 ---

 Expressions are pieces of sql that return a value when the database interprets them.
-The Dart API from moor allows you to write most expressions in Dart and then convert them to sql.
+The Dart API from drift allows you to write most expressions in Dart and then convert them to sql.
 Expressions are used in all kinds of situations.
 For instance, `where` expects an expression that returns a boolean.